Thoma5/gnome-shell-extension-bottompanel/README.md

 For transparency use this extension: https://extensions.gnome.org/extension/358/activities-configurator/
-## Planned Features:
-+ Settings to configure the panel

 ## Known issues:
 + Need to restart the shell for full functionality (Alt+F2 , type "r" and press enter)